 Don Davis, Forum News Service, Published February 04 2014

-Jeff Johnson ran third in the Republican effort to find a challenger for Democratic Gov. Mark Dayton, who is seeking his second term this year.
+Seifert's 30 percent was a 6-point lead over Dave Thompson.
+Jeff Johnson ran third with 16 percent in the Republican effort to find a challenger for Democratic Gov. Mark Dayton, who is seeking his second term this year.

 Three other candidates were not close.

-In the Senate race, with three-fourths of the party units reporting, Ortman had 31 percent and Mike McFadden 24 percent, easily outdistancing the next closest of four other challengers in the GOP’s attempt to unseat first-term Democratic U.S. Sen. Al Franken.
+In the Senate race, Ortman had 31 percent and Mike McFadden 24 percent, easily outdistancing the next closest of four other challengers in the GOP's attempt to unseat first-term Democratic U.S. Sen. Al Franken.

 Most caucus meetings were routine, but organizers asked police to shut down one Democratic Minneapolis neighborhood site after a fight broke out.